abe-winter/automigrate/README.md

 To install, `pip install automig` (or use `pip3` if that fails).
 This should install dependencies and register the automig command.

+You can fall back to `git+https://github.com/abe-winter/automigrate` if you want latest master.

 Typical invocations:

 ```bash